Using OpenType Features to Enhance Brand Identity through Custom Typography

 Which Applications Support OpenType Features?

 Most operating systems support OpenType fonts, allowing you to install and use them easily.
 However, not all applications recognize special OpenType features.
-Adobe software such as Adobe Illustrator®, Adobe Photoshop®, and other popular non-Adobe apps fully support these features, offering a wider range of customization options for designers.
+Adobe software such as Illustrator and Photoshop, along with many popular non-Adobe tools, fully support these features—offering a wide range of customization options.

 Using OpenType Features in Microsoft Word